-A Vision Therapy treatment program is usually not covered by medical insurance plans and if covered, may likely be only a partial reimbursement and could still result in a major out-of-pocket expense for a family.
-This, makes it even more critical that objective research and comparisons of Doctor/s and Practices be thoroughly conducted in the selection of your preferred Practice.
+A vision therapy center’s treatment program is not always covered by medical insurance plans.
+If vision therapy is covered, it may be only a partial reimbursement and could result in out-of-pocket expenses for your family.
+This makes it critical that you conduct objective research and comparisons of doctors and practices in the selection of your preferred practice.

-To assist you in selecting the Vision Therapy Practice that best meets your unique and specific requirements, we recommend using a decision model.
+To assist you in selecting the vision therapy center that best meets your unique and specific requirements, we recommend using a decision model.
 A decision model will help and provide you an objective process in your practice selection.

 Decision Model Guidelines:

 - Identify the factors that have the most effect on the attainment of the goal and the elements that have the most relevance to you or your child.
-We recommend 5 to 6 factors only.
+We recommend five to six factors only.
 Several elements can be grouped within a factor to minimize the complexity of your model.

 - Key Step: assign the weighting to each factor based on importance to you and its impact on the attainment of the goal.
 The total points of the weightings assigned to the different factors should equal 100.

-- Multiply the weighting % of each factor by the score that you assigned; based on your research, experience and relevance to you.
+- Multiply the weighting percentage of each factor by the score that you assigned; based on your research, experience, and relevance to you.
 (The sample reflects a “perfect practice” thus the scores are 100 for every factor)

 - Add the total points of the different practices that you are selecting from.
-You can have as many Practices in your model as you prefer.
-We recommend no more than 3.
+You can have as many practices in your model as you prefer.
+We recommend no more than three.